Concept for multi ethnic business team

 Everyone searches online and Google dominates search.
 Google also loves content and especially quality content from first-hand experience.
 You don’t have to be an expert at marketing to create a robust, information-rich website that Google and visitors will love.

-If you’re not sure what to write about, go back to the social media groups mentioned above and look at the questions people ask.
+If you’re not sure what to write about, go browse forum websites like Reddit and look at the questions people ask.
 Take one question and write a blog post that answers it.
 Good content marketing is really that easy.
 You don’t have to be an expert at digital marketing or SEO, you just need to give freely of your knowledge.

 Partner With Other Professionals